tkachuk09/scripts/README.md

-# scripts
-Creating scripts for automate routine tasks
+Some scripts for automate routine tasks